aboutcode-org/scancode-workbench/docs/source/technical-reference/index.rst

 MacOS
 ^^^^^

-Only 64-bit binaries are provided for MacOS, and the minimum MacOS version supported is MacOS 10.9.
+Binaries for both x64 & arm64 are provided for MacOS, and the minimum MacOS version supported is MacOS 10.9

 Windows
 ^^^^^^^